BenSmithers/StageControl/README.md

 # What to do when...

+## Air keeps getting pumped into the return line.

+This happens when there is no water in the open tank (the white plastic drum), but the return pump keeps running (a relatively quiet pump).
+If this keeps happening, turn the WMS cabinet off (you will see the green lights turn off), and contact the experts (Ben Smithers - bsmithers@triumf.ca - CERN Phone 69399).

+## Major Leak is found

+If a major leak occurs, like a pipe becoming unseated or worse.

+1. Stop the leak if possible.
+2. Isolate the system.
+3. Fix the leak, if possible.
+4. Contact the experts (see above)

+You can probably hold your finger over an unseated tube.

+The system can be isolated by closing the valves in the corner between the WMS cabinet, the WCTE tank, and the wall.

 ## You get a high-pressure warning
 The system should automatically turn SV1, SV2, and PU1 off.
 If it does not, make sure those boxes do not have a check-mark.